Skip navigation

 IMPORTANT WARNING:

 Methotrexate may cause a decrease in the number of blood cells made by your bone marrow.
-Tell your doctor if you have or have ever had a low number of any type of blood cells or any other problem with your blood cells.
+This may cause certain symptoms and may increase the risk that you will develop bleeding or a serious infection, including fungal, bacterial, or viral infections that spread through the body.
+Tell your doctor if you often get any type of infection or if you think you may have any type of infection now.
+Also tell your doctor if you have or have ever had hepatitis B (a viral infection that affects the liver), cytomegalovirus (a common virus that usually only causes serious symptoms in people who have weakened immune systems or who are infected at birth), herpes zoster (shingles; a rash that can occur in people who have had chickenpox in the past), tuberculosis, or any other condition that affects your immune system.
 Call your doctor immediately if you experience any of the following symptoms: sore throat, chills, fever, or other signs of infection; unusual bruising or bleeding; excessive tiredness; pale skin; or shortness of breath.

-Methotrexate may cause liver damage, especially when it is taken for a long period of time.
-If you drink or have ever drunk large amounts of alcohol or if you have or have ever had liver disease, your doctor may tell you not to take methotrexate unless you have a life-threatening form of cancer because there is a higher risk that you will develop liver damage.
-The risk that you will develop liver damage may also be higher if you are elderly, obese, or have diabetes.
-Tell your doctor if you are taking any of the following medications: acitretin (Soriatane), azathioprine (Imuran), isotretinoin (Accutane), sulfasalazine (Azulfidine), or tretinoin (Vesanoid).
+Methotrexate may cause severe or life-threatening liver damage, especially when it is taken for a long period of time.
+Tell your doctor if you drink or have ever drunk large amounts of alcohol or if you have or have ever had liver disease.
 Ask your doctor about the safe use of alcoholic beverages while you are taking methotrexate.
-Call your doctor immediately if you experience any of the following symptoms: nausea, extreme tiredness, lack of energy, loss of appetite, pain in the upper right part of the stomach, yellowing of the skin or eyes, or flu-like symptoms.
-Your doctor may order liver biopsies (removal of a small piece of liver tissue to be examined in a laboratory) before and during your treatment with methotrexate.
+Call your doctor immediately if you experience any of the following symptoms: nausea; extreme tiredness; lack of energy; loss of appetite; weight loss; swelling of your legs, feet or ankles; unusual bleeding or bruising; itching; difficulty thinking clearly; pain in the upper right part of the stomach; yellowing of the skin or eyes; or flu-like symptoms.

 Methotrexate may cause serious or life-threatening skin reactions.
 If you experience any of the following symptoms, call your doctor immediately: fever, rash, blisters, or peeling skin.